speleolinux/data_directory_cataloger/README.md

 stores metadata about the contents of that directory.
 Typical metadata that you would store might be "Description", "Data Manager" and "Disposal Date".

+This was developed for the Australian Speleological Federation to assist them in managing their AWS S3 buckets of data.
+It's also currently being trialled by Mike Lake for a data store at the University of Technology Sydney.

 When the `ddc.py` program is run on a directory it looks for `README.yaml` files in the **immediate** subdirectories.
 From those `README.yaml` files it reads the metadata, and outputs a single Markdown document listing each subdirectory and